-Like a monochrome galaxy, this cushion exude cosmic elegance.
-From UMBVS Desert Weavers of India, the covers feature woven textures at the front in black over off-white.
-The back is plain and features a slit opening for cushions.
+Like a monochrome galaxy, this pillow exude cosmic elegance.
+The pillow feature woven textures at the front in black over off-white.

 - 100% cotton